AnaviTechnology/anavi-docs/anavi-macro-pad-10-knobs-3-knob-1/anavi-macro-pad-10-knobs-3-knob-1.md

 First place 4 of the stand-offs with screws to the bottom acrylic part.
 After that, place ANAVI Macro Pad 10 on top of them.
 The printed circuit board has 4 mounting holes for this purpose.

 Add the rest of stand-offs on top of the ANAVI Macro Pad 10 to secure the printed circuit board to the bottom part as shown in the video.
 Place the top acrylic part and fasten it with the 4 M3 nuts.
 Finally add the silicon protective pads to the screws on the bottom.

+* Keycaps

+Place all keycaps on the mechanical switches of ANAVI Macro Pad 10.
+You can easily do this with your bare hands.
+It takes just a few seconds.

+A keycap puller might be useful if you make a mistake and want to pull off a keycap and place it on another location.

 * Mini OLED Display